Supervised Reward Inference: Meta-World Experimental Details

 All networks of all RL policies were two-layer, hidden dimension 512 MLPs.
 For baselines, the actor had this structure, but the critic had the same structure as SRI's state encoder: a two-layer MLP with hidden dimension 256.

-All algorithms, RL and baseline, learned for 10,000,000 total environment interactions for pick-place tasks and 5,000,000 interactions for reach tasks.
 Baseline hyperparameters were set to equal RL hyperparameters where appropriate (e.g., number of interactions and network size), and otherwise were taken from their respective papers as much as possible.
 Behavioral cloning was trained for 50 epochs.

 RL algorithms used batch sizes of 128, learning rates of 0.0001, and $\gamma=0.9$.
 TQC used two critics, a rollout buffer size of 10,000,000, one update per transition, and a soft update coefficient of 0.005; PPO collected 2,048$*$16 transitions between updates and trained for 10 epochs per transition batch.